umccr/data-portal-apis/docs/README.md

 #### Assume Role

 - Required: Attach the following policy to the service role (IAM Role) permission.
+- Please check AWS developer document [Control access for invoking an API](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-control-access-using-iam-policies-to-invoke-api.html) on tailoring the role permission in regard to your stack needs.
 ```
 {
    "Effect": "Allow",